re4ldev/arch-laptop/README.md

 Shutdown to safely remove the installation media (USD flash memory), and start the system again.\
 **`# shutdown now`**

+Wireless network connectivity needs to be configured on a first boot into new system.\
+**`$ nmcli device wifi connect MyTestLab password myTestPass`**

 ## 20. Setup User's home directory subvolume layout ##
 To take advantage of btrfs file system snapshot capabilities, we will create some subvolumes in users home directory.